protontypes/open-sustainable-technology/README.md

 - [agrolib](https://github.com/ARPA-SIMC/agrolib) - A set of libraries for agrometeorological modeling and climate analysis.
 - [FIELDimageR](https://github.com/OpenDroneMap/FIELDimageR) - A Tool to Analyze Images From Agricultural Field Trials and Lab in R.
 - [AquaCrop](https://github.com/aquacropos/aquacrop) - A free open-source tool for assessing climate and water impacts on agriculture.
+- [AquaCropR](https://bitbucket.org/anyelacamargo/aquacropr/) - Implementation of the AquaCrop crop growth model developed by FAO to address food security and assess the effect of the environment and management on crop production.
+- [PCSE](https://github.com/ajwdewit/pcse) - A framework developed for implementing crop simulation models developed in Wageningen.

 ### Natural Hazard and Storm